deepstreamIO/deepstreamIO.github.io/docs/10-docs/20-client-js/70-datasync-record.md

 Removes a subscription previous made using `record.subscribe()`.
 Defining a path with `unsubscribe` removes that specific path, or with a callback, can remove it from generic subscriptions.

 :::info
 `unsubscribe` is entirely a client-side operation.
-To notify the server that the app would no longer interested in the record, use `discard()` instead.
+To notify the server that the app would no longer interested in the record, and thus do not receive more data updates, use `discard()` instead.
 :::

 Unsubscribe all callbacks registered with the path `status`: